 So in ancient China, what did the concubines chosen to be buried with the emperor have to prepare beforehand?

 In fact, most of the concubines chosen to be buried with the emperor were childless or had no support.
-Many historians describe the scene when they were assigned to be buried as extremely tragic: “The sound of their cries shook the heavens and earth, and anyone who happened to hear them was scared out of their wits.”
+Many historians described the scene when they were assigned to be buried as extremely tragic: “The sound of their cries shook the heavens and earth, and anyone who happened to hear them was scared out of their wits.”

 On the day of burial, the concubines had to dress up in their finest to be buried with the emperor.
 (Illustration: Sohu)

-Those who were buried alive were starved for several days beforehand to avoid overreacting when they were placed in the tomb.
+Those who were buried alive were starved for several days beforehand to avoid overreacting when placed in the tomb.
 At this point, the concubines had lost the strength to resist and could only obediently submit to fate.

 Burial is a cruel and brutal custom.
-It deprives the concubines and palace maids of their right to live just for the purpose of enjoyment and greed for power of the ruling class.
+It deprives concubines and palace maids of their right to live just for the sake of enjoyment and greed for power of the ruling class.
 Therefore, when later generations realized its backwardness, the custom of burial was eliminated from the flow of history.

 Quoc Thai (Source: Sohu)